 It is important to remove your makeup before you hit the sack but let's get real here.
 Sometimes, we do forget to clean our face thoroughly.
 We might be too tired or too wasted to remove that mascara or eye makeup that it might still be there the morning after.

 Remove your makeup thoroughly with a makeup remover.
 Wash your face with a gentle facial cleanser based on your skin type.
 If you have dry skin, go for cream-based facial washes.
-If you have oily skin, look for foaming gel cleansers that is specially formulated to remove that icky greasy feeling and control oil production.
+If you have oily skin, look for foaming gel cleansers that are specially formulated to remove that icky greasy feeling and control oil production.

 Cleansing also wakes up your senses with that splash of water!
 It is best to use lukewarm water in cleansing.
 Do not use hot water because it strips your skin with healthy oils that your skin needs.
 You should wash your face not more than twice a day.